Food as Medicine – Pumpkin Stew Surinam Style

-7. When the sauce is nearely done, fry your tempeh in a neutral vegetable oil for a few minutes on each side.
+7. When the sauce is nearly done, fry your tempeh in a neutral vegetable oil for a few minutes on each side.

-8. Serve with whole grain rice, quinoa, buckweat or millet, whatever you prefer.
+8. Serve with whole grain rice, quinoa, buckwheat or millet, whatever you prefer.
 Sprinkle with fresh herbs.

 Enjoy and please let us know what happened to your face when you took the first bite 🙂